Ladvien/ladvien.github.io/_posts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 ```

 ### 3. Downgrade CUDA to match CDNN
 That should have gotten everything at once.
-Now, let's downgrade CUDA to from 9.1 to _9.0_.
+Now, let's downgrade CUDA from 9.1 to _9.0_.

 ```
 wget https://archive.archlinux.org/packages/c/cuda/cuda-9.0.176-4-x86_64.pkg.tar.xz